ulisesbocchio/jasypt-spring-boot/README.md

 - Simply adding the starter jar `jasypt-spring-boot-starter` to your classpath if using `@SpringBootApplication` or `@EnableAutoConfiguration` will enable encryptable properties across the entire Spring Environment
 - Adding `jasypt-spring-boot` to your classpath and adding `@EnableEncryptableProperties` to your main Configuration class to enable encryptable properties across the entire Spring Environment
-- Adding `jasypt-spring-boot` to your classpath and declaring individual encryptable property sources with `@EncrytablePropertySource`
+- Adding `jasypt-spring-boot` to your classpath and declaring individual encryptable property sources with `@EncryptablePropertySource`
 ## What's new?
 ### Go to [Releases](https://github.com/ulisesbocchio/jasypt-spring-boot/releases)
 ## What to do First?